 One similarity between Las Vegas and Macau is that both areas are infamous dining destinations.
+Macau is one of the most surprising foodie cities in Asia.
 The Galaxy Macau complex is loaded with dining options, from food courts to soon-to-be Michelin Star restaurants.
 Here’s our pick on where to eat in Galaxy Macau.

 Lai Heen at the Ritz-Carlton Macau